Islandora/documentation/docs/user-documentation/metadata.md

 ![Screenshot of the "Manage fields" page for the "Repository Item" content type from islandora_defaults.](../assets/metadata_content_type_screenshot.png)

 !!! tip "Titles"
     Note that the "Title" field does not appear in this list, as it is built-in and included with every content type.
-You can edit the label of the Title field under the "Edit" tab for that content type.
-The built-in title "field" is limited to 255 characters; if your content has longer titles it is encouraged to create a separate long_title field to store the full title and reserve the default title field for a display title.
+You can edit the label if you want it called something other than "Title" under the "Edit" tab for that content type.
+This built-in title "field" is limited to 255 characters; if your content has longer titles it is encouraged to create a separate long_title field to store the full title and reserve the default title field for a display title.
 There is also a contributed module called [Node Title Length](https://www.drupal.org/project/title_length) but we do not know if anyone in the community is using it.

 <!-- I am here. -->
 !!! tip "7.x Migration Note: What about my XML?"